pyquantum/matsubara/README.md

 # matsubara
-## Virtual excitations in the ultra-strongly-coupled spin-boson model: physical results from unphysical modes
+## Modelling the ultra-strongly coupled spin-boson model with unphysical modes
 Neill Lambert, Shahnawaz Ahmed, Mauro Cirio, Franco Nori

 The is the code to reproduce the results in [arXiv:1903.05892](https://arxiv.org/abs/1903.05892).
 A special `matsubara.heom.HeomUB` class is provided to implement the Hierarchical Equations of Motion method adapted for the underdamped Brownian motion spectral density.

-We focus on the zero temperature case where the correlation function can be expressed using four exponents.
+We focus on the zero temperature case where the correlation function can be expressed using four exponents - two "non-Matsubara" and two "Matsubara" exponents.
+The "Matsubara" exponents give rise to seemingly unphysical modes which nevertheless are essential to get correct physical results, e.g., virtual photon population.
+We also present a Reaction Coordinate method and a pseudomode approach to study the problem and show the crutial role of the Matsubara terms by effectively expressing them with a biexponential fit.

-Documentation, installation instructions and several examples are available at: (matsubara.readthedocs.io)
+Documentation, installation instructions and several examples are available at: [matsubara.readthedocs.io](matsubara.readthedocs.io)

 # Installation
 The code is in development and can be used by cloning the repository and performing an in-place installation using python.